Intelsat III F-4

 Intelsat III F-4 was a geostationary communications satellite above the Pacific.
 It was built by TRW and owned by Intelsat, a company currently based in Luxembourg.
 The satellite had an estimated useful life of 5 years.

 The Intelsat III F-4 was part of the Intelsat III series which consisted of eight satellites, which were used for retransmission of global commercial telecommunications, including live TV.

-The satellite was stabilized by rotation with a minus antenna structure (The antenna was 34 inches high).
-It had a hydrazine propulsion system with four propellers and four tanks, and a passive thermal control.
-With solar cells producing 178W peak, nine Ahr NiCd batteries.
+The satellite was stabilized by rotation, with an unspun antenna structure.
+The antenna was 34 inches high.
+It had a hydrazine propulsion system with four thrusters and four tanks, and passive thermal control.
+The solar cells produced 178W peak, charging a set of 9Ah NiCd batteries.
 The load consisted of two transponders that used 12 watt TWTA amplifiers for multiple access, 1500 audio circuits or four TV channels.
-The Intelsat III F-1 was disabled due to launch vehicle failure.

 The satellite was successfully launched into space on May 22, 1969, by means of a Delta M vehicle from Cape Canaveral Air Force Station in Florida, United States.
 It had a launch mass of 293 kg.